Help the Children of Tanzania Fund

 Location: Shirati, Tanzania

 The Help the Children of Tanzania Fund is used to improve living conditions, education for children and young adults, provide health care to individuals without access otherwise and to support Women's Cooperatives with an income generating project to help them become more independent and better able to support their families.

-School fees for 20 School of Nursing students
+- Paid school fees for 30 School of Nursing students and Medical students

-School supplies, books and around 300 school uniforms for students unable to attend school otherwise
+- Paid school supplies, books and around 450 school uniforms for students unable to attend school otherwise;

-Building around 15 houses for families living in dire poverty
+- Built 25 houses for families living in dire poverty;

-Surgeries including tubal ligations for women; medicine, hospital stays, prosthetic legs and transportation for patients
+- Paid for surgeries including tubal ligations for women; medicine, hospital stays, prosthetic legs and transportation for patients;

-Donations to the Poor fund at hospital for food for patients
+- Donated to the Poor fund at hospital for food for patients;

 - Distributed 1,000 washable menstrual kits to 1,000 high school girls who were missing up to a week of school each month during menstruation;